|Rewards Rating:||3.1 / 5|

 Why get the AAdvantage MileUp Mastercard?

-- You don’t fly often enough to pay the $99 fee for the Platinum card, or you can’t afford an annual fee.
+- You don’t fly often enough to pay the $99 fee that’s charged after the first year for the Platinum card, or you can’t afford an annual fee.

 - You want to collect bonus AAdvantage miles through your grocery store purchases.